steve-thousand/distributed-db-project/README.md

 I plan to perform updates, providing the steps taken in each update here in the readme, as well as tagging each version in git.

 Oh, and by the way, don't use this anywhere for any reason.
+To clarify, I mean that I don't recommend that you rely on this code for anything you may be building.
+This is an educational project.
+You are free to use it in any way you want, but I make no guarantees.

 ## versions